jrkerns/3dpguidemedphys/README.md

 The most common issues at this stage is when doing your first few prints.
 After working these out, you typically won't have any problems, or you'll know how to fix them easily.

-* **Bed leveling/tramming**: This refers to the process of make the plane of the bed perfectly offset from the hotend.
+* **Bed leveling/tramming**: This refers to the process of making the plane of the bed perfectly offset from the hotend.
   3D printers are mechanical beings, and as such have mechanical tolerances and play in movement.
 Out of the box, your bed may not be aligned perfectly.
 The process of bed leveling is either pretty easy if you have something like a Prusa, or more involved with an Ender 3.
 Google and Youtube are helpful here as it can depend on your printer model.